njligames/mailacoconut-ios/Pods/PayPal-iOS-SDK/README.md

 The SDK supports multiple currencies.
 See [the REST API country and currency documentation](https://developer.paypal.com/webapps/developer/docs/integration/direct/rest_api_payment_country_currency_support/) for a complete, up-to-date list.

-Note that currency support differs for payment card versus PayPal payments.
-Unless you disable payment card acceptance (via the `PayPalConfiguration.acceptCreditCards` property), **we recommend limiting transactions to currencies supported by both payment types.** Currently these are: USD, GBP, CAD, EUR, JPY.

 If your app initiates a transaction with a currency that turns out to be unsupported for the user's selected payment type, then the SDK will display an error to the user and write a message to the console log.